matek100/shr-mfg-robotic-arm-http-server/README.md

     ```

 * **Notes**:
-    * <code>/basic/moveTo</code> API endpoint has a pre-set duration of the move 100 ms, the moves are quite slow.
+    * <code>/basic/moveTo</code> API endpoint has a pre-set duration of the move 100 ms, the moves are slow.
     * <code>/basic/move</code> endpoint has a pre-set duration of the move of 0.1 ms. **The moves are fast, do not make big changes!**
-    * When moving the robotic arm consider the limits of the arm end effector and of the operational area.
+    * When moving the robotic arm consider the limits of the robotic arm and of the operational area.

 ## Formats of data
-* JetMax Robotic Arm state JSON object:
+* JetMax robotic arm state JSON object:
 ```json
 {
 "x": 0,